aicore/core-analytics-client-lib/README.md

 * `accountID`: Your analytics account id as configured in the server or core.ai analytics
 * `appName`: The app name to log the events against.
 Eg: "phoenixCode"
+* `analyticsURL` (_Optional_): Provide your own analytics server address if you self-hosted the server.
 * `postIntervalSeconds` (_Optional_): This defines the interval between sending analytics events to the server.
-Default is 10 minutes
+Default is 1 minutes or server controlled.
 * `granularitySec` (_Optional_): The smallest time period under which the events can be distinguished.
 Multiple events happening during this time period is aggregated to a count.
-The default granularity is 3 Seconds, which means that any events that happen within 3 seconds cannot be distinguished in ordering.
+The default granularity is 3 Seconds or server controlled, which means that any events that happen within 3 seconds cannot be distinguished in ordering.
-* `analyticsURL` (_Optional_): Provide your own analytics server address if you self-hosted the server
 * `debug` (_Optional_):  set to true if you want to see detailed debug logs.

 #### usageExample